acquia/fifo2kinesis/README.md

-Admittedly, it would be really easy to write a handful of lines of code in a bash script using the AWS CLI to achieve the same result, however the fifo2kinesis app buffers data read from the FIFO and batch-publishes it to Kinesis in order to reliably and efficiently process large data streams.
+Admittedly, it would be really easy to write a handful of lines of code in a bash script using the AWS CLI to achieve the same result, however the fifo2kinesis app buffers data read from the FIFO, batch-publishes it to Kinesis, and leverages a persistent failure handling mechanism in order to efficiently and reliably process large data streams.

 ## Installation